Eliot-Roxbergh/l2fuzz/README.md

 ## Prerequisites

-L2Fuzz original repo used python3.6.9 and scapy 2.4.4 (if something breaks rollback to these versions?).

 L2Fuzz targets L2CAP on Bluetooth Classic.
-It uses any Bluetooth dongle/device available to the system.
+It uses any (the first?)
+Bluetooth dongle/device available to the system.

 ```bash
 # Installation